Reliable Flow Meter Supplier

 Ultrasonic Flow Meter

-• Clamp-on, insertion, or inline designs
+• Clamp-on, insertion, and inline mounting options

-• No pipe cutting or downtime required
+• No pipe cutting or system downtime required

-• Suitable for clean and dirty fluids
+• Suitable for clean, dirty, and aerated fluids

-• Widely used in cooling water, HVAC, and energy audits
+• Widely used in HVAC, cooling water, and energy audits

 Differential Pressure Flow Meter